What Is The Difference Between Bail And Bond?

 Often bail is set in an amount that is beyond the financial means of a majority of individuals.
 In most states, bail bond companies are for-profit businesses that post bail for defendants by charging a nonrefundable fee, normally 10-20 percent of the total bail amount.

 A contract is signed by the bail bond.
 It is called a surety bond, where the bail bond company agrees to be liable for the entire amount of bail if the defendant fails to make their court appearance or forfeits their bail in some other way.
 Because the bail bond company potentially is responsible to pay a large sum of the money, the company might require to be allowed to monitor the defendant or have them check in regularly.
-If the defendant fails to make their court appearance, the next step that a bail bond company in Phoenix might take is to hire a bail recovery agent, who is sometimes referred to as a bounty hunter.
+If the defendant fails to make their court appearance, the next step that a bail bond company in Arizona might take is to hire a bail recovery agent, who is sometimes referred to as a bounty hunter.

 When looking for a bondsman you can trust in Arizona get in touch with one of Arizona's most trusted bail bonds agents.